secretstartups/handbook/customer-success/tam/success-plans/questions-techniques/index.html.md

 ## Commiseration/Empathy

 If you have a good relationship with your champion, you can appeal to a shared feeling of “we all have a job to do” in explaining that you need to gather some information about how their business operates and what they’re focused on.
+This approach works well if suddenly asking goal questions within your standard cadence calls could seem awkward.

 - “I have some questions I need to ask so I can fill out some paperwork about what you’re focused on.
 You know how it goes!”
 - “My boss is telling me I need to fill out some information about my customers - I’m sure you know how that goes - so I have a few questions I’d like to ask.”